 Throughout the process you will have access to a lecturer to advise, assess and feedback on your efforts, so you can learn how to improve your skills.

-- Course is designed for maximum flexibility with teaching videos and learning resources you can access at times convenient to you
+- Learning resources you can access at times convenient to you

-- Opportunities to meet with, and discuss your skills with a lecturer, in person or over video conferencing technology
+- Opportunities to meet with and discuss your skills with a lecturer, in person or online

-- Useful skills-building for anyone, whatever your interests or future studies, as the Core Skills team work across the departments of Moray College UHI
+- Useful and transferrable skills building for anyone no matter your interests or future plans, as the Essential Skills team work across all departments within UHI Moray

 - Writing & research (0.5 – M0CORPHES): students must complete a 1000-word report or essay with at least seven references (using the UHI Harvard standard) on a vocational topic.